-As at 31 August 2022, the balance of the Academy's unrestricted general funds was £102k (2021: £243k) and the balance of its restricted general fund was £2,552k (2021: £1,638k), £246k of which relates to the school fund (2021: £245k) excluding fixed assets and before allowing for pension liabilities.
-Following the actuary's valuation of the Local Government Pension Scheme, the present value of the defined benefits scheme liabilities is less than the fair value of the plan assets, presenting a notional surplus, as management do not consider that the Trust will be able to recover this surplus, the surplus has not been recognised in the balance sheet (2021: £4.7m pension liability).
+As at 31 August 2023, the balance of the Academy's unrestricted general funds was £119k (2022: £102k) and the balance of its restricted general fund was £3,335k (2022: £2,552k), £290k of which relates to the school fund (2022: £246k) excluding fixed assets and before allowing for pension liabilities.
+Following the actuary's valuation of the Local Government Pension Scheme, the present value of the defined benefits scheme liabilities is less than the fair value of the plan assets, presenting a notional surplus, as management do not consider that the Trust will be able to recover this surplus, the surplus has not been recognised in the balance sheet (2022: £NIL).
 This approach to the Local Government Pension Scheme (LGPS) is in accordance with FRS102 (note 24).

 The Governors review the reserve levels of the Trust annually.
 The review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 The Trust aims to maintain a minimum reserve balance of at least 2% of General Annual Grant at all times.

-For 2021/22 this would equate to approximately £162k.
-At the year end the Trust held more than this level of unrestricted general fund reserves.
+For 2022/23 this would equate to approximately £172k.
+At the year end the Trust held less than this level of unrestricted general fund reserves, but more than the combined level of restricted and unrestricted general fund reserves.